-United Healthcare policies cover more basic dental services as well as major procedures like a root canal, but this depends on the plans deductible and waiting period.
-United Healthcare offers more than 400,000 dentists, and no claim forms are needed since in-network dentists get direct payment.
+The plans cover basic dental services as well as major procedures like a root canal, but this depends on the plans deductible and waiting period.
+United Healthcare PPO offers more than 400,000 dentists, and no claim forms are needed since in-network dentists get direct payment.

 Humana is another insurance company that provides individual and family dental health insurance.
 Humana has a significant amount of dental insurance plans, all of which are affected by many factors.
 For example, age, gender, and dental needs can all affect the type of plan that is best for a certain individual.

 Humana has plans that differ in benefits.
 Some plans have a higher premium, monthly payment, than others.
 Differing plans also have differing co-pays and deductibles, both of which are paid by the patient.
 Certain plans provide discounts, so the patient would pay the dentist directly at a discounted price.
 Again, Humana does not have an age limit.

 Ameritas is another company that offers dental insurance.
 Ameritas has no age restrictions for its dental policies, and Ameritas allows next day effective dates to begin coverage.

 Ameritas has no co-pays for preventive dental care, and these preventive care benefits are more expansive when using an in-network dentist.
 The network includes over 382,000 dentists, which reduces the amount of paperwork.
 Ameritas has a resourceful customer support team that is always available to answer questions and resolve problems.